 As part of its investigation process, the Mission held two sets of public hearings, in Gaza City and in Geneva, during which nearly 40 witnesses, victims and experts gave testimony.
 The aim of holding the hearings publicly was to give a voice to those who had direct experiences and expertise related to the mandate of the Mission.

 Those in Geneva included victims and experts from Israel and the West Bank, as well as military and legal experts, and were held on Monday 6 and Tuesday 7 July, 2009.
-[See press release of
+[See press release of 7 July and summary of 7 July press conference 2009]The public hearings are webcast by the United Nations and can be viewed by visiting the webcast archive.

 Transcripts of the Public Hearings